MicrosoftDocs/powerapps-docs/powerapps-docs/cards/controls/text-label.md

 # Text label control for cards in Power Apps

-A block of text with properties to control what the text looks like
+A block of text with properties to control what the text looks like.

 ## Description